myIR, payments and more

 - the GST component (if any) of the original cost of the goods to the supplier, or

-- one-ninth of the open (current) market value.
+- three-twenty-thirds of the open (current) market value.

 - an estate in land or interest in land